RM35/Advent-of-Code-2022/twentyf/README.md

 - Converting from SNAFU to base 10 is easy enough
 - Use python math combination function to print the first n numbers with 4? characters to see the pattern better.
 - Observing the "encoded output" for patterns.
 The decimal to SNAFU approach was the correct approach where we check the remainder and handle the carry overs properly.
+- After some debugging the above works in coverting decimal to the custom base 5